cheina97/liqo-public-peering-dashboard/README.md

 ## Contributing

 All contributors are excitedly welcome.
 If you notice a bug you can open an issue to let us know or you can figure out how to fix it and open a pull request.
-Inside [client](./client/README.md)[ readme](./client/README.md) and [server readme](./server/README.md) you can find all the information you need to start coding on your machine and run the application locally.